 10. Sky Pond

 Fed by snowmelt from Andrews Glacier, Sky Pond is simply one of Colorado’s most beautiful alpine lakes.
 Soaring peaks and spires like the Petit Grepon and Sharkstooth spike the skyline above the high-altitude lake and Loch Vale, a deep glaciated valley.
 A difficult 9.8-mile round-trip hike, following Glacier Gorge and Loch Vale Trails, passes Alberta and Timberline waterfalls and two spectacular lakes, The Loch and Lake of Glass, before reaching Sky Pond in the upper cirque.
 It’s especially gorgeous in mid-summer when fields of wildflowers, including stately blue columbines, splash color across the mountain meadows.
-(Note: This trail has the same parking issues from Glacier Gorge, so start extremely early, begin your hike from Bear Lake, or take the shuttle.)
+(Note: This trail has the same parking issues from Glacier Gorge, so start extremely early, begin your hike from Bear Lake.)
 Keep in mind that you should expect snow here well into the summer.
 Also be prepared for a scramble up to Timberline Falls.